kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 This patcher allows replacement of functions that can't be mocked by PHPUnit.

 But it has some limitations.
-Some functions can't be replaced.
+Some functions can't be replaced and it might cause errors.

-By default, we can replace only a dozen pre-defined functions in [FunctionPatcher](https://github.com/kenjis/ci-phpunit-test/blob/master/application/tests/_ci_phpunit_test/patcher/Patcher/FunctionPatcher.php#L35).
+So by default we can replace only a dozen pre-defined functions in [FunctionPatcher](https://github.com/kenjis/ci-phpunit-test/blob/master/application/tests/_ci_phpunit_test/patcher/Patcher/FunctionPatcher.php#L35).

 ~~~php
 	public function test_index()